armandiag/RLUS/README.md

 docker run --rm -v /absolute/path/to/project:/app <project_name>

-This command will execute the measure_time.sh script inside the container, which runs master_script.sh to process all data files in parallel.
+This command will execute the measure_time.sh script inside the container runs master_script.sh to process all data files in parallel.

 **Step 5**: Review the Logs: when the container finishes running, check the logs/ directory for execution logs.
 This directory will contain detailed logs of each task's execution time and any error messages.
 Also, check the results/ directory to see the rho values.